 Contract Termination

-Under UAE labour law, specifically Article 9 (1), an employer can terminate the employment of the employee during their probation period.
-The employer is required to give the employee written notice at least 14 days before the planned end date of their service.
+Under UAE labour law, specifically Article 9 (1), an employer can terminate the employment of an employee during their probation period.
+The employer must provide the employee with written notice at least 14 days before the planned end date of their employment.

 According to Article 9 (5) of the UAE labour law 2022, if either the employer or the employee ends the contract without following the rules of this article, they must pay the other side an amount equal to the employee’s salary for the notice period or the remainder of the notice period if it’s not yet complete.